DippaFudd/Personal-blog/README.md

 Welcome to the Personal Blog project!
 This repository contains the source code for a simple personal blog application where users can create and view blog posts.
 The application supports light and dark themes, which can be toggled by the user.

+## Description

+This project is a personal blog application designed for a marketing student to showcase their thoughts and experiences.
+Users can create and view blog posts, toggle between light and dark themes, and store blog post data in localStorage.
+The application is responsive and user-friendly, providing a seamless experience for creating and viewing blog content.

 ## User Story

 As a marketing student, I want a personal blog so that I can showcase my thoughts and experiences.